Exact and Approximate Counting of Database Repairs: LHS Chain Functional Dependencies

-In simple words, each node of $T$ is associated with a subset of $D_R$ in a way that the root gets the database $D_R$ itself, a node that occurs at an odd level $2i+1$ gets a block of the database assigned to its parent w.r.t.~$\phi_{i+1}$, and a node that occurs at an even level $2i+2$ gets a subblock of the database assigned to its parent w.r.t.~$\phi_{i+1}$.
+In simple words, each node of $T$ is associated with a subset of $D_R$ in a way that the root gets the database $D_R$ itself, a node that occurs at an odd level $2i+1$, for $i \in \{0,\ldots,n-1\}$, gets a block of the database assigned to its parent w.r.t.~$\phi_{i+1}$, and a node that occurs at an even level $2i+2$, for $i \in \{0,\ldots,n-1\}$, gets a subblock of the database assigned to its parent w.r.t.~$\phi_{i+1}$.

-It is straightforward to see that, for every node $v$ of an $(R,\Lambda)$-blocktree $T= (V,E,\lambda)$ of a database $D$ w.r.t.~a set $\dep$ of FDs with an LHS chain, and for every two distinct children $u_1$ and $u_2$ of $v$, the following hold: (1) if $v$ appears at an even level of $T$ (including level $0$), then $\{f,g\} \models \dep_R$ for every $f \in \lambda(u_1)$ and $g \in \lambda(u_2)$, and (2) if $v$ appears at an odd level of $T$, then $\{f,g\} \not\models \dep_R$ for every $f \in \lambda(u_1)$ and $g \in \lambda(u_2)$.
-This easy observation leads to a simple procedure, which operates on $T$, for constructing repairs of $D_R$ w.r.t.~$\dep_R$: (1) select the root node, (2) for every selected node at an even level, select {\em all} of its children, (3) for every selected node at an odd level, select {\em one} of its children, and (4) compute the union of the labels of the selected leaf nodes.
-It should be clear that the obtained database is a repair of $D_R$ w.r.t.~$\dep_R$.
+It is straightforward to verify that, for every node $v$ of an $(R,\Lambda)$-blocktree $T= (V,E,\lambda)$ of a database $D$ w.r.t.~a set $\dep$ of FDs with an LHS chain, and for every two distinct children $u_1$ and $u_2$ of $v$, the following statements hold: (i) if $v$ appears at an even level of $T$ (including level $0$), then $\{f,g\} \models \dep_R$ for every $f \in \lambda(u_1)$ and $g \in \lambda(u_2)$, and (ii) if $v$ appears at an odd level of $T$, then $\{f,g\} \not\models \dep_R$ for every $f \in \lambda(u_1)$ and $g \in \lambda(u_2)$.
+This easy observation leads to a simple recursive procedure, which operates on $T$, for constructing repairs of $D_R$ w.r.t.~$\dep_R$: \begin{enumerate} \item Select the root node. \item For every selected node at an even level, select {\em all} of its children. \item For every selected node at an odd level, select {\em one} of its children. \item Output the union of the labels of the selected leaf nodes. \end{enumerate} It should be clear that the obtained database is a repair of $D_R$ w.r.t.~$\dep_R$.
 This is essentially the building block underlying the recursive procedure obtained from~\cite{LiKW21} for counting repairs in polynomial time in the size of the database: